stashed/docs/docs/guides/latest/volumes/pvc.md

 nfs-pvc-restore   gcs-repo          Succeeded   32s
 ```

-From the output of the above command, we can see that restore has been completed successfully.
+From the output of the above command, we can see that restoration process has been completed successfully.

 **Verify Restored Data:**